 is the power normalization factor and is defined in Equation (27-5).

 (27-5)

-is the cardinality of the set of subcarriers Kr
+is the cardinality of the set of subcarriers Kr.

-is the cardinality of the set of modulated subcarriers within Kr for the HE-STF and Data fields.
-For the HE-LTF field,
+equals the number of modulated subcarriers within for the HE-STF and Data fields.
+For the HE-LTF field, is defined as below to ensure per tone power are the same for both HE-LTF and Data fields, regardless of 1, 2, or 4 HE-LTF.

 Instruction to TGme Editor: Update Equation (27-39) at REVme D1.3 P4410L24 as shown below.